-The key purpose of the San Joaquin County Multi-Species Habitat Conservation and Open Space Plan (SJMSCP or Plan) is to:
+The key purpose of the San Joaquin County Multi-Species Habitat Conservation and Open Space Plan (SJMSCP) is to:

 Provide a strategy for balancing the need to conserve Open Space and the need to Convert Open Space to non-Open Space uses while protecting the region's agricultural economy.